itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

 actually making for the company.
 At least half of them have no clue what it is I, you know, do here.
 But, most of all, they are all persistent and annoying.

-I suppose if 99 people say no and 1 says yes, that's still a sale, though.
+I suppose if 99 people say no and 1 says yes, that's still a sale?

+Note that this does _not_ include all the webinar invites, random product emails from vendors I am actually using, or outright spam.

 ---